moazmaksod/LabWise/docs/LabWise_requirements.md

 B. Data Dictionary (Preliminary)

-This section provides a preliminary definition of key data elements that will be managed by the LabFlow system.
+This section provides a preliminary definition of key data elements that will be managed by the LabWise system.
 Data Element	Data Type	Length/Format	Validation Rules / Notes Patient Medical Record Number (MRN)	Alphanumeric	20	Must be unique across all patients.
 Indexed for fast searching.
 Patient Last Name	String	50	Required field.